 We are resurrecting the tombstone contest.
-The current one will run until September 10, 2018.
-After that, the editors will chose 5 semi-finalists.
-The winner will be chosen from that pool by the reader’s poll and announced on Halloween, October 19, 2018.
+The Tombstone 2018 will run until September 10, 2018.
+The editors will choose 10 semi-finalists.
+The winner will be chosen from that pool by the reader’s poll and announced on Halloween, October 31, 2018.

 What would you like to see written on your tombstone?
 Due to the cost of the letters and the limited space on the face of the stone,